 You can enter the water in bare feet, just watch for the rocks in the sand.
 Enter anywhere along the sand.

 There are many urchins in the dead reef here.
 It seems like the fish are being or have been fed here because they are not afraid.
-We saw quite a few and in good variety:
+We saw quite a few and in good variety.
+The corals get a little more healthy out away from the beach, but they are still not great.

 1. From Hwy 50 (Kaumuali’i Hwy) head south on Hwy 520 (Maluhia Road) follow this into Koloa.